The Virtue of Fasting During Muharram

 “What is it?” they replied.

-“It reached me that some people from Dirʿiyah sacrificed a rooster at the threshold of their new house before occupying it, letting the blood run down the door.
+“It reached me that some people from Dirʿiyah sacrificed a rooster at the threshold of their new house, letting the blood run down the door.
 So, I sent someone to verify this and deal with it accordingly.”

-The following day, the students asked the Shaykh if his emissary had sent word.
-He then informed them that something entirely different had taken place.
+The following day the students asked the Shaykh if his emissary had sent word.
+He then informed them that something entirely different had transpired.

 “What happened?” they asked.